gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 The term DevOps emerges from the combination of two related trends:

-1. Adoption of Agile Methodologies in Software Development and (IT/Software) Operations, and
+1. Adoption of Agile Methodologies in Software Development and (IT/Software) Operations
 2. Acknowledging the Value of Collaboration

+### !callout-secondary
-Why focus on DevOps and not DevSecOps?
+## Why focus on DevOps and not DevSecOps?

-**The answer:** DevOps and DevSecOps **should not** be thought of as separate methodologies, encompassing only two or three roles.
-Rather, _DevSecOps emphasizes the importance of security_, and _**is not**_ an elimination of other roles and functions that enable DevOps (DevSecOps).
+DevOps and DevSecOps shouldn't be thought of as separate entities, encompassing only two or three roles.
+Instead, think of DevSecOps as a part of DevOps that *emphasizes the importance of security,* and is **not** an elimination of other roles and functions that enable DevOps (DevSecOps).

+### !end-callout

 ### DevOps as a Concept
-DevOps is a complex methodology that requires some nuance to fully understand.
-DevOps is structured on the foundation of these concepts:
+DevOps is a complex methodology that requires some nuance to fully understand, and is structured on the foundation of these concepts:

 **Mindset → Values → Principles → Methods → Practices → Tools**

-Here is a graphic version of how those concepts work together:
+Take a look at this graphic to get a better idea of how these concepts works together:

 ![Mindset Circles](../__images/Agile-onion.png)

 <span style="font-size:.8em">Source: Hanlon, Annmarie, and Gabrielle Wright.
 “An Introduction to the Agile Mindset.”
 Smart Insights, 17 Oct.
 2019, www.smartinsights.com/digital-marketing-strategy/an-introduction-to-the-agile-mindset/.</span>

-Referring back to Agile methodologies, you can see there are similarities:
+When comparing those concepts with Agile methodologies, you can see there are similarities:

 ![Mindset to Practices](../__images/Agile-marketing.png)

-The final addition to this graphic is ‘Tools’, not shown.
-This is where Agile tools, or tools specifically created and engineered to support Agile, are used to support implementation of Agile practices (i.e. Jira).
+The final part of this graphic, 'Tools', is not shown.
+The Tools portion is where Agile tools specifically engineered to support Agile are used to support implementation of Agile practices, i.e. Jira.

-It is important to note that unlike the Agile Manifesto and Agile Principles, there is no one agreed-upon list for DevOps.
+It's important to note: unlike the Agile Manifesto and Agile Principles, no single agreed-upon list for DevOps exists.
 The key difference is DevOps focuses on **working systems** versus working software.
-Think of this as a further distinction of the environment the working software exists within (i.e. operational environment accessible by users).
+Think of this as a further distinction of the environment that working software exists within (i.e. operational environments accessible by users).

-As DevOps becomes more widespread, practitioners also leverage new technologies (i.e. tools) as they become available.
+As DevOps becomes more widespread, practitioners also leverage new technologies and tools as they become available.
 Common areas that may use commercial and open source tools include:
 * Automated testing
 * Monitoring
 * Virtualization